Financing a Modular Home in 2025: Budgeting, Lenders & Approval Tips

 — Karen Nguyen, Modular Loan Specialist at Pacific Lenders

-Boost your approval chances with these tips:
+Boost your approval chances for financing a modular home with these tips:

 • Improve Your Credit Score: Check your report, fix errors, and pay down debt (aim for 620+).